Live Your Life for You, Not to Please Expectations

 Many people bear resentment when the outcome of an event is less than they imagined it would be, even if their expectation was based on unreasonable assumptions.

 Frustration is the gap between what people expect from you and who you are.

 Not expecting things from others is the first step to preventing people from dictating how you live.
-Life is a two-way street — when you realize no one owes you anything, you stop expecting people to owe you anything either.
+Life is a two-way street—when you realize that no one owes you anything, you stop expecting people to owe you anything either.

 No one knows yourself better than you do.
 No one but yourself can choose how you live.